samuraitan04/ML_playground/README.md

 A repository containing all Ml models I build, try and learn

 Each folder contains the same model its named and contains the data set i used and jupyter-notebook/python file i write

+they are all either python files or jupyter notebook